Central Park jogger case: Contemporaneous cases compared by the media

-The Central Park events, which were attributed at the time to members of the large group of youths who attacked numerous persons in the park, including whites, blacks and Hispanics, were covered as an extreme example of the violence that was occurring in the city, including assaults and robberies, rapes and homicides.
+The Central Park events, which were attributed at the time to members of the large group of youths who attacked numerous persons in the park, including white, Black and Hispanic, were covered as an extreme example of the violence that was occurring in the city, including assaults and robberies, rapes and homicides.
 Focusing on rapes in the same week as the one in Central Park, The New York Times reported on April 29, 1990, on the "28 other first-degree rapes or attempted rapes reported across New York City".
 The fourth one, on April 17, took place during the day in the park and is now tied to Reyes.

 Later after the Central Park rape, when public attention was on the theory of a gang of young suspects, a brutal attack took place in Brooklyn on May 3, 1989.
 A 39-year-old black woman was robbed, raped and thrown from the roof of a four-story building by three young men.
 She fell 50 feet, suffering severe injuries.
 The incident received little media coverage in May 1989, when the focus was on the Central Park case.
 The woman's injuries required extensive hospitalization and rehabilitation.

 The New York Times continued to report on the case, and followed up on prosecution of suspects.
 Tyrone Prescott, 17, Kelvin Furman, 22, and another young man, Darren Decotea (name corrected a few days later as Darron Decoteau), 17, were apprehended within two weeks and prosecuted for the crimes.
 They arranged plea deals with the prosecution in October 1990 before trial; the first two were sentenced to six to 18 years in prison.
 Decoteau had made a plea deal in February in which he agreed to testify against the other two.
 He was sentenced on October 10, 1990, to four to twelve years in prison.
 Social justice activists and critics have pointed to the lack of extensive coverage of the attack of the woman in Brooklyn as showing the media's racial bias; they have accused it of overlooking violence against minority women.